 In the ‘80s and ‘90s, no one would’ve considered the Suzuki Swift iconic—and the version produced at the turn of the millennium was actually considered straight-up weird.

 All of that changed in 2004, however, with the launch of the second generation Swift—a supermini market leader.
 It combines a cute look with exciting driving dynamics and a sturdy build quality, making it a crowd favorite in the small car realm.
-Today, it remains the brand’s best-selling vehicle on the market.
+Today, it remains the brand’s best-selling vehicle on the market

 How to find affordable car insurance

-Whether you’re shopping for something new or used, large or small, one thing is for certain—your vehicle must be protected by reliable car insurance
+Whether you’re shopping for something new or used, large or small, one thing is for certain—your vehicle must be protected by reliable

 .
 Unfortunately, good coverage can get pricey, and shopping for an affordable policy can be a very daunting process.
-If you’d rather leave the hard work of gathering quotes to someone else, use Jerry

 .
 The Jerry app can collect quotes from dozens of top insurance companies like Travelers, Nationwide, and Progressive in seconds!
 They can even help cancel your old policy once you’ve made your pick.
-This Jerry user was thrilled with their experience, giving the app five stars:

 “Amazing service!
-Jerry

 helped me get insurance for the first time.
 Everything went smoothly without a hitch.
 I couldn’t ask for more!” —Tasha F.

-RECOMMENDEDThis app is great, but the customer service is even better!
+This app is great, but the customer service is even better!
 Not to mention convenient!
 My husband and I got the lowest rate (much lower than the rates I was finding online through my own searches), quickly, and pretty much all through text message!
 Thank you so much for a hassle free experience👍